The North Face Ultra 110 GTX Review Facts

 The outsole of the TNF 110 is made of a heavy-duty UltrATAC material.
 A mudguard wraps around the shoe to keep mud from caking up beyond the outsole.
 The 109’s successor features a much-improved outsole design.
 It’s long lasting and doesn’t wear down quickly like the 109’s sole.
 The outsole also improves traction on more varied terrain including rocks, wet ground, and snowy trails

-Reviewers found the GTX suitable for rainy and snowy conditions and appreciated the improved grippiness of the outsole.
+Reviewers found the GTX suitable for rainy and snowy conditions and appreciated the improved gripness of the outsole.
 Reviewers were also quick to agree with the North Face’s claim that the shoe was more durable than the 109.
+Read also about north face trail running shoes reviews.

 The GTX’s midsole is composed of an EVA foam cushioning and a protective ESS shank that serves to protect the wearer’s foot